VaultaFoundation/docs/native/03_smart-contracts/07_events.md

 Events are a way for smart contracts to communicate with each other as side-effects of actions.

-The most common in-use usage of events is tracking `core.vaulta` (`VAULTA`) transfers, but they can be used for any type of communication between contracts.
+The most common in-use usage of events is tracking `core.vaulta` (`A`) transfers, but they can be used for any type of communication between contracts.

 We will use that exact example below, but first we will cover the basics of events.